amanitta/physics/orbifold/README.md

 <p align="center">
 <img src="https://github.com/amanitta/physics/blob/master/orbifold/openUnbal.gif"/>
 </p>
-... we can see though that one of the string in the animation gets really near to closing.
+... we can see though that one of the strings in the animation gets really near to closing.
 Could there be a case in which an open string transform into a closed one on the orbifold?

 ### 3.
 An open string with its center of mass located on one of the fixed points will close under the effect of the symmetry relation.